-This call solicits for experiments that validate advanced solutions for controlling wireless networks using the WiSHFUL software platforms and unified programming interfaces (UPIs), and using the facilities and hardware supported by the WiSHFUL Consortium.
+This call solicits for Experiments to validate advanced solutions for controlling wireless networks using the WiSHFUL software platforms and unified programming interfaces (UPIs), and using the facilities and hardware supported by the WiSHFUL Consortium.

-These experiments should be of a short duration (maximum 6 months).
-Experiments can be inspired by the example showcases, currently being implemented by the WiSHFUL consortium:
+These Experiments should be of a short duration (maximum 6 months).
+Experiments can be inspired by, but not limited to, the example showcases below, currently implemented by the WiSHFUL consortium::